JacobPulk/art/README.md

 - ### re-render an image

-You can re-render an already-produced image at a specified resolution (representing the longer side of a panel).
+You can re-render an existing image at a specified resolution (representing the longer side of a panel).
 Use a double-quote mark:

 `" 2000` will re-render the last shown image at 2000 pixels.
 <br>